SiphesihleMadondo/Homes_Backend/README.md

 # Homes

-This is back-end side of the Homes web which i created using .NET Core, Entity Framework.
+This is the back-end side of the Homes web which I created using .NET Core, Entity Framework.
 The front end side is created with angular.
+Under the Database Server folder there's a database instance(MSSQL) of my Homes web app.